Does Your Launch Need To Be So Stressful?

 The way you react to problems, challenges, unexpected stuff that crops up doing a launch can make or break you in the long run.

-Stress can be a reality of launches – but I believe that stress doesn’t even have to enter the arena if you understand some key things about the process of launching anything.
+Stress can be a reality of launches – but stress does not have to enter the arena if you understand some key things about the process of launching anything.

 Things To Remember (and Do) When You’re Launching So You Don’t Go Completely Insane and Come Out Stronger Than When You Started: